isomerpages/moe-greenwoodpri/_gwps-partners/PSG (Parent Support Group).md

 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/1.jpeg">
 </div>
-<p>Our PSG is known as&nbsp;BRIDGE.
-The colourful bridge is used as a metaphor
+<p>Our Parent Support Group (PSG) is known as <strong>BRIDGE</strong>.
+Just
-to show the meaningful link between the school and parents, working towards the well-being of all Greenwood students.</p>
+like a colourful bridge connecting two sides, BRIDGE represents the meaningful partnership between home and school — united in our shared commitment to the well-being and holistic growth of every Greenwood student.</p>
-<p>As parent volunteers and members of the PSG, we work hand in hand with
+<p>As parent volunteers and PSG members, we work hand in hand with the school
-the school to develop our students into Motivated Learners, Critical Thinkers and Leaders of Character.
-We play an active role to nurture our students into lifelong learners and responsible citizens through a well-rounded education.
-We provide the voice of our parents as we communicate with the school.</p>
+to nurture our children into <strong>Motivated Learners, Critical Thinkers and Leaders of Character</strong>.
+Together, we support a well-rounded education that develops not only academic excellence, but also strong values, resilience and a love for lifelong learning in our students.</p>
+<p>BRIDGE also serves as a valued platform for parent voices.
+Through open
+and constructive communication, we strengthen mutual understanding and collaboration between parents and the school community.</p>
 <h4><strong>Parents Support Group EXCO</strong></h4>
 <table style="minWidth: 50px">
 <colgroup>